-In 2008, OPC Foundation integrated all the functionality of OPC classic into one extensible framework which is platform independent and brought in a Service Oriented Architecture, that is now known as OPC UA.
-OPC UA has emerged as the next generation of OPC classic and can exist both in the factory floor and the enterprise.
-OPC UA provides an easier way for modeling of objects available around the factory floor and making them available to enterprise systems.
-OPC UA is a more secure and reliable mechanism for information exchange between enterprise systems.
-OPC UA operates on different hardware platforms and operating systems which provides interoperability among devices from multiple vendors.
+In 2008, OPC Foundation integrated all the functionality of OPC classic into one extensible framework which is platform independent and brought in a Service Oriented Architecture, that is now known as Open Platform Communication Unified Architecture (OPC UA).
+It has emerged as the next generation of OPC classic and can exist both in the factory floor and the enterprise.
+It provides an easier way for modeling of objects available around the factory floor and making them available to enterprise systems.
+OPC Unified Architecture (OPC UA) is a more secure and reliable mechanism for information exchange between enterprise systems.
+It operates on different hardware platforms and operating systems which provides interoperability among devices from multiple vendors.

 At the SPS IPC Drives fair 2018 in Nuremberg/ Germany the OPC Foundation officially launched the Field Level Communications (FLC) initiative that aims for an open, unified, standards-based Industrial Internet of Things (IIoT) communication solution addressing all requirements of industrial automation in discrete manufacturing and process industry.
 This initiative will enable vendor independent end-to-end interoperability of field level devices for all relevant industry automation use-cases requiring safe, secure and deterministic information exchange.
 This includes horizontal integration for controller-to-controller (machine-to-machine M2M) communication and vertical integration from sensors/actuators and controllers in the field to IT systems or the cloud and vice versa .